Wednesday, June 25, 2025

 Books, Books, and More Books

 I love hearing from Grace's teachers--well, most of the time, I do.
 Usually they tell me, "She works really hard!"
 (I also hear, "She talks too much and doesn't follow directions immediately."
 But that is another story.)
-In fact Grace was retested by the speech therapist this week and her vocabulary is right where it should be for her age.
+In fact, Grace was retested by the speech therapist this week, and her vocabulary is right where it should be for her age.
 I think this is amazing.
 In 5 years, she has caught up to her peers who have been speaking English for twice as long.
 Since she only has 30 minutes of speech therapy once a week during the school year, part of this has to be due to her new love of reading.
 I am so thankful that she won't go anywhere without a couple of books.
 In fact, we are trying to lighten her backpack load by eliminating a binder in her backpack, but she keeps trying to fill it up with books every day.
 Each morning we go through the routine of picking her favorite for the backpack and leaving the rest on the mud room bench.
-The next day the books all end up back in her pack and we go through this again.
+The next day, the books all end up back in her pack, and we go through this again.
 She cracks me up!
-She also has decided that she likes going to garage sales to look for used books to put in her summer stack.
+She has also decided that she likes going to garage sales to look for used books to put in her summer stack.
 I can't wait for coffee on the deck and a good book with my sweetie.
 Counting the days till girl time!

 Saturday, March 7, 2015